claudio-correia/RRP-EDGAR/README.md

 #### Figure 7

-On the server machine, follow these steps:
+1. Run the server on the server machine, following these steps:

    ```bash
    cd RRP-EDGAR/CodeFigure7
    ./runServer.sh
    ```

-On the client machine, navigate to the same directory and edit the file `client.cpp`:
+2. On the client machine, navigate to the same directory and edit the file `client.cpp`:

    ```bash
    cd RRP-EDGAR/CodeFigure7
    vim client.cpp
    ```

    In line 44, replace the local IP (127.0.0.1) with the IP of the server machine.
 The line should be similar to this:

    ```bash
    communication.connect_to("127.0.0.1");
    ```

-Then, in the same directory, execute:
+3. Execute the client, in the same directory, by:

    ```bash
    ./runClient.sh
    ```

-Once the execution is complete, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure7/Data`.
+4. Once the execution is complete, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure7/Data`.
 To generate the figure, run:

    ```bash
    cd ~/Downloads/RRP-EDGAR/PlotFigures/Figure7
    python3 CreateFigure.py
    ```

    The resulting figure will be saved as `figure7.pdf` in the same directory.

 #### Figure 8

-On the server machine, follow these steps:
+1. On the server machine, follow these steps to run the server:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/intel-sgx-ssl-lin_2.14_1.1.1k/Linux/sgx/performance_test/ssl-sgx
    ./runServer.sh
    ```

-On the client machine, navigate to the following directory and edit the file `client.cpp`:
+2. On the client machine, navigate to the following directory and edit the file `client.cpp`:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/Client
    vim client.cpp
    ```

    In line 44, replace the local IP (127.0.0.1) with the IP of the server machine.
 The line should be similar to this:

    ```bash
    communication.connect_to("127.0.0.1");
    ```

-Then, in the same directory, execute:
+3. To run the client, in the same directory, execute:

    ```bash
    ./runClientFig8.sh
    ```

-Once the execution is complete, return to the server machine and navigate to the following directory and run the server as follows:
+4. Second part of this figure.
+Once the previous execution is complete, return to the server machine and navigate to the following directory and run the server as follows:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/Client
    ./runServer
    ```

-Now, on the client machine, in the same directory, run:
+5. Now, on the client machine, in the same directory, run:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/Client
    ./runClientNoSGX.sh
    ```

-Once the last execution is done, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure8/Data`.
+6. Once the last execution is done, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure8/Data`.
 To generate the figure, run:

    ```bash
    cd ~/Downloads/RRP-EDGAR/PlotFigures/Figure8
    python3 CreateFigure.py
    ```

    The resulting figure will be saved as `figure8.pdf` in the same directory.

 #### Figure 9

-On the server machine, follow these steps:
+1. On the server machine, follow these steps to run the server:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/intel-sgx-ssl-lin_2.14_1.1.1k/Linux/sgx/performance_test/ssl-sgx
    ./runServer.sh
    ```

-On the client machine, navigate to the following directory and edit the file `client.cpp`:
+2. On the client machine, navigate to the following directory and edit the file `client.cpp`:

    ```bash
    cd ~/Downloads/RRP-EDGAR/CodeFigure8and9/Client
    vim client.cpp
    ```

    If you haven't already done so, in line 44, replace the local IP (127.0.0.1) with the IP of the server machine.
 The line should be similar to this:

    ```bash
    communication.connect_to("127.0.0.1");
    ```

-Then, in the same directory, execute:
+3. To run the client, in the same directory, execute:

    ```bash
    ./runClientFig9.sh
    ```

-Once the execution is complete, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure9/Data`.
+4. Once the execution is complete, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure9/Data`.
 To generate the figure, run:

    ```bash
    cd ~/Downloads/RRP-EDGAR/PlotFigures/Figure9
    python3 CreateFigure.py
    ```

    The resulting figure will be saved as `figure9.pdf` in the same directory.